French gay marriage opponents stage big Paris march

 France, a traditionally Catholic country, followed 13 others including Canada, Denmark, Sweden and most recently Uruguay and New Zealand in allowing gay and lesbian couples to wed.

-In the United States, Washington D.C. and 12 states have legalized same-sex marriage.
+In the United States, Washington D.C. and 12 states have legalised same-sex marriage.

 (Reporting By Tom Heneghan; editing by Mike Collett-White)